nervosnetwork/ckb-demo-ruby/docs/how-to-write-contracts.md

 #### Load Script Hash

-Following code can be used to load script hash:
+The following code can be used to load script hash:

 ```ruby
 # Load cell input 1's unlock script hash, note lock and unlock refer to the same item.